 What do Abortions Cost?

 If you have a VALID BC MEDICAL CARD, there will be no charge for the office visits or the cost of the Mifegymiso.
-There will be a charge of $25.00 to cover the costs of pain medications and blood work required for the procedure.
+There will be a charge of approx $30.00 at the pharmacy.

 If you have COVERAGE FROM ANOTHER PROVINCE (except Quebec) we will bill your plan directly for the office visits BUT the medication will not be covered.
-The medication cost is $365.00.
-We do not have any way of knowing if this can be reimbursed by your province but we can give you a receipt to submit.
+The medication cost is approx $390.00.
+We do not have any way of knowing if this can be reimbursed by your province but the pharmacy will give you a receipt to submit.